Lucerne Travel Pass / Tell Pass: Is it worth it?

 You can buy individual tickets at the full fare price on the SBB.ch website.

 Buying full fare tickets last minute can get super expensive, but if you know your travel date/time and exact route in advance then you can sometimes get Saver tickets that are much cheaper.
-Check the full fare prices and add them to your itinerary spreadsheet to compare them with using the Tell Pass.
+Check the full fare prices and add them to your itinerary spreadsheet to compare them with using the Lucerne Travel Pass.

 Eurail/Interrail Passes